PSC seeking candidates to produce original research and writing on affordable housing issues.

-The Partnership for Strong Communities Research Associates Program engages Black, Indigenous, and People of Color (BIPOC) freelance writers and researchers to produce policy and research materials on housing, community development, and homelessness in Connecticut.
+The Partnership for Strong Communities Research Associates Program engages Black, Indigenous, and People of Color (BIPOC) freelance writers and researchers to produce policy and research materials on housing affordability, community development, and housing instability in Connecticut.
 This opportunity offers the benefit of both competitive compensation ($25 per hour) and opportunities to publish in local and statewide news outlets and journals, as well as the Partnership’s website.

 What types of content do Research Associates produce?

-Research Associates will produce original research and writing that furthers the Partnership for Strong Communities mission to end homelessness and expand housing opportunity in Connecticut.
-A few examples of possible Research Associates content include:
+Research Associates will produce original research and writing that furthers the Partnership for Strong Communities mission.
+A few examples of possible projects include:

 - An original research brief on the availability of affordable housing near transit stations.